Management of Severe Exacerbation of Inflammatory Bowel Disease

 On admission

-• Stool culture and Clostridium difficile toxin.
+• Stool culture and Clostridium difficile toxin (three samples).

 • Stool chart (kept by nursing staff).